simongravelle/nmrformd/docs/source/theory/best-practice.rst

     The dumping frequency sets the temporal resolution of the analysis.
     The maximum dumping period that can be used is system-dependent and must typically be much smaller than the correlation times.
     If the typical correlation times in the system is not known, the appropriate dumping frequency :math:`\Delta t` can be identified from convergence testing.
+    Note however than using a high dumping frequency increases the size of the trajectory files, which in turn can make the computation of NMR relaxation rates computationally expensive.

 .. container:: justify